Stock Your Bathroom on the Cheap

-Check out our coupon page and save money on your favorite products.
+- Check out our coupon page and save money on your favorite products.
 Click here

-Go to your pharmacy's website.
+- Go to your pharmacy's website.
 They're likely to have online coupons and rebate centers that will save you money.

-Subscribe to Surviving Tough Times email newsletter.
+- Subscribe to Surviving Tough Times email newsletter.
 Each week we'll give you practical survival tools for a challenging economy!

 Sign up for our free twice weekly newsletter Dollar Stretcher Tips.